melinaKubota/melinaKubota/README.md

-# You can find on:
+# You can find me on:
   <a href="https://www.linkedin.com/in/melina-kubota-a083a0150/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>